Is your property in zone one and eligible for recycling collection?

 Refuse is anything that cannot be recycled after being used.

-Residents need to take their recycling to the Reefton Transfer Station where plastics #1, #2 and #5, cardboard, paper, aluminium tins and glass are accepted if rinsed, cleaned, checked.
+Residents can take their recycling to the Maruia Landfill and Recycling Facility on SH 65, 12km from Springs Junctions, where plastics #1, #2 and #5, cardboard, paper, aluminium cans and steel tins and glass bottles and jars are accepted if rinsed, cleaned, checked, and separated.

 Recycling is transported to the Westport transfer station where it is checked, sorted and compacted to be sent to processing plants.